-Computer Science is a program dealing with the problems in organizing, representing, manipulating and presenting information in an automatic processing environment.
+A program dealing with the problems in organizing, representing, manipulating and presenting information in an automatic processing environment.
 Computerized information systems are being developed and used in almost every field where information must be processed.
 The goal of the computer science program is to provide understanding of the functions of the modern computer and operational skills in data entry and programming.
 The following list is a sample of the many career options available for the computer science major.
-A few require an associate degree, most require baccalaureate degrees and some require a graduate degree: programmer, computer hardware specialist, data base specialist, computer operator, systems analyst, programmer analyst, software engineer, computer engineer, and a teacher.
+A few require an associate degree, most require baccalaureate degrees and some require a graduate degree: programmer, computer hardware specialist, data base specialist, computer operator, systems analyst, programmer analyst, software engineer, and teacher.

-Associate in Science: Computer Science
+Associate in Science Degree: Computer Science

-,

 CMPSCI 111 Introduction to Algorithms and

-Programming/Java
+Programming/Java3.0

 CMPSCI 111L Introduction to Algorithms and

-Programming/Java Lab1.0
+Programming Lab

-CMPSCI 122 Introduction to Digital Computers
+CMPSCI 122 Introduction to Digital Computers .3.0

 CMPSCI 182 Data Structures and Program

-Design
+Design3.0

-CMPSCI 182L Data Structures and Program
+CMPSCI 182L Data Structures and Program Design

-Design Lab1.0
+Lab1.0

-CMPSCI 222 Computer Organization
+CMPSCI 222 Computer Organization3.0

 OR

-CMPSCI 235 C Programming
+CMPSCI 235 C Programming3.0

+(In lieu of CMPSCI 222)

 CMPSCI 236 C++ Object Oriented

 Programming

-CMPSCI 282 Advanced Data Structures
+CMPSCI 282 Advanced Data Structures3.0

-MATH 211 Calculus I

-MATH 212 Calculus II

-MATH 214 Linear Algebra

-PHILOS 230 Symbolic Logic

-OR

-May take any 3 unit CMPSCI course in lieu of PHILOS 230